chrisdietr/merchant-yapp/README.md

 3. **Wallet connection issues**:
    - Make sure you have MetaMask or another Web3 wallet installed
    - Check that you're on a supported network
+   - In iframe contexts, wallet interactions may be limited by browser security

 4. **Mobile display issues**:
    - Ensure your viewport meta tag is properly set
    - Test on multiple devices or use browser developer tools device emulation
    - Check that media queries are working correctly

+5. **Iframe embedding issues**:
+   - Ensure proper permissions are set in the iframe tag
+   - Check for cross-origin issues in browser console
+   - Verify proper communication between parent and iframe

 ## 🤝 Contributing